-By everything we mean we did the following: provided the website, including creating all website text & photography, provided the owner with professional email service, e-marketing tools (more on this later), the setting up of social accounts and tutoring in the use of Instagram & Facebook page, guest feedback forms, e-marketing set up including newsletter sign up website integration, assisting with getting set up on Airbnb, and general hand holding for the first few weeks of the launch!
+In order to get a proper insight of what is involved, we assisted the owner during the whole process, so whilst we not only provided the website, on this occasion we also created all the website text & photography, and provided the owner with professional email service, e-marketing tools (more on this later), the setting up of social accounts and tutored in the use of Instagram & Facebook page, guest feedback forms, e-marketing set up including newsletter sign up website integration, assisting with getting set up on Airbnb, and general hand-holding for the first few weeks of the launch!

-This experience gave us a huge insight into what new owners go through to get a site ready for launch, with getting started on social media, and getting set up on all the other marketing tools that are necessary to make the site a success.
+This experience gave us a huge insight into what new owners go through to get a site ready for launch, getting started on social media, and setting up all the other marketing tools that are necessary to make the site a success.

-We made life even easier by connecting the owner’s new Instagram account with their new Facebook page.
-This allows any Instagram posts to automatically get added to the Facebook page; saving a huge amount of time and effort!
+We connected the owner’s new Instagram account with their new Facebook page to allow any Instagram posts to automatically get added to their Facebook page; saving a huge amount of time and effort!

 As we had access to this Instagram account we were able to authenticate a connection using Curato.io.